braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/direct_mail/optilyz.md

 Running direct mail like a digital channel means moving away from mass mailings and leveraging the channel as part of your (digital) customer journeys.
 The benefits of a modern approach to direct mail are:
 - Increased conversion rates via increased relevance, additional use cases, easier A/B testing, and cross-channel effects
 - Reduced effort via automation and an end-to-end solution
-- Reduced cost via frame contracts & cost transparency
+- Reduced cost via frame contracts and cost transparency

 ## Integration